Azure/bicep-lz-vending/main.bicep.parameters.md

 This module is designed to accelerate deployment of landing zones (aka Subscriptions) within an Azure AD Tenant.

-These are the input parameters for the Bicep module: [`main.bicep`](./main.bicep)

-This is the orchestration module that is used and called by a consumer of the module to deploy a Landing Zone Subscription and its associated resources, based on the parameter input values that are provided to it at deployment time.

-> For more information and examples please see the [wiki](https://github.com/Azure/bicep-lz-vending/wiki)

 ## Parameters

 Parameter name | Required | Description